petergeneric/ae/README.md

 *ae* uses asynchronous event-based networking.
 A `select`-based event loop dispatches events to connection objects, which then propagate them to higher-level code as necessary.
 The library may eventually move to a generic event loop, allowing for asynchronous processing and multiple event loops for different subsystems.

-UI
---

-Not much here yet.
-There is a working game demo in `ae.demo.pewpew`.

 Warning
 =======